RazinReaz/CSE472-Machine-Learning-Sessional/README.md

     * if test data does not hold a categorical value that is present in the training data, one hot encoding will fail as is the case with {'native-country_Holand-Netherlands'} in the adult dataset
 * Removing outliers and handling imbalanced data
 * credit card data outliers are the real deal

 ### useful links:
 [Solvers for library models](https://stackoverflow.com/questions/38640109/logistic-regression-python-solvers-definitions/52388406#52388406)
 [Numeric feature scaling](https://scikit-learn.org/stable/modules/preprocessing.html)

 ## Assignment 3:
+### What I had to learn